IngarsPoliters/graph-theory-project/README.md

 To see the the psedocode for converting infix to postfix [Go Here](https://aquarchitect.github.io/swift-algorithm-club/Shunting%20Yard/)

 ### Thompsons Construction
+Thomposons Construction algorithm was invented by [Ken Thomposn](https://en.wikipedia.org/wiki/Ken_Thompson) in 1960's.
+This algorithm is used for converting a Postfix expression into a [Non-deterministic Finite Automata](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) (NFA).
+The NFA can be used to match strings against the regular expression.<sup>14</sup>
 ___
 # Answers to follwing questions
 * ### What is Regular Expression ?